 First, let’s take a moment of silence for every water bottle you were forced to toss at the airport security gate, as well as all of the money you’ve spent on overpriced bottles of water at the airport convenience store.
 The thought alone is pretty depressing, right?
-(By the way, here’s how to get back the stuff that TSA confiscated from you.)

 To prevent your frozen liquids from melting, just keep them in a small, cloth cooler filled with dry ice or ice packs.
 Then, once you make it past security, you can easily collapse the cooler and store it in your luggage.
-While this method might not be worth the effort for short flights, big families going on long distance or international flights could definitely use this stash of water bottles once it thaws.
+While this method might not be worth the effort for short flights, big families going on long-distance or international flights could definitely use this stash of water bottles once it thaws.

 Bet your TSA security agent won’t tell you that!
 But before you hop on your next flight, make sure you’re aware of these 13 things that get your luggage flagged by the TSA.